 8. Wander the Palm Islands

-On this famous man-made palm tree-shaped island, you’ll find a large shopping walkway, the Atlantis resort, Aquaventure waterpark, and a host of fancy restaurants, bars, and clubs.
+On this famous man-made palm tree-shaped island, you’ll find a large shopping walkway, the Atlantis resort, the Aquaventure waterpark, and a host of fancy restaurants, bars, and clubs.
 It’s beautiful to walk around and explore during the day (at night, it’s pretty boring!).

 9. Visit the Souk Madinat Jumeirah